sxs-collaboration/spectre/docs/DevGuide/DevGuide.md

 - \ref spectre_writing_python_bindings "Writing Python Bindings" to use SpECTRE C++ classes and functions from within python.
 - \ref writing_unit_tests "Writing Unit Tests"
-- \ref implementing_vectors "Implementing SpECTRE Vectors" a quick how-to for making new generalizations of DataVectors
+- \ref implementing_vectors "Implementing SpECTRE vectors" a quick how-to for making new generalizations of DataVectors